-Thomas O. Mensah is a Ghanaian-American chemical engineer and inventor, who contributed to the development of fiber optics and nanotechnology.
+Thomas O. Mensah is a Ghanaian-American chemical engineer and inventor who contributed to the development of fiber optic manufacturing and nanotechnology.
 He has 14 patents, and was inducted into the US National Academy of Inventors in 2015.
 In 2017, Dr. Mensah served as Editor-in-Chief of the textbook Nanotechnology Commercialization, published by John Wiley & Sons.

 Dr. Kenneth Olden is a scientist whose research revolves around diseases, such as cancers, and how chemicals and environmental factors affect them.
-He was director of the National Institute of Environmental Health Sciences and National Toxicology Program, being the first African-American to head an NIH institute, a position he held from 1991 to 2005.
+He was director of the National Institute of Environmental Health Sciences and National Toxicology Program, being the first African-American to head an National Institutes of Health institute, a position he held from 1991 to 2005.
 He was also the director of the Environmental Protection Agency and overseer of the Integrated Risk Information System .
-He is a scientist who expressed that socioeconomic factors are related to cancer survival rates and need to be given more at...
+He is a scientist who expressed that socioeconomic factors are related to cancer survival rates a...

 Jennie Patrick is an American chemical engineer and educator.
 As a high school student, she participated in the integration of Alabama’s public schools.
-At Massachusetts Institute of Technology in 1979, she became the first African American woman in the United States to earn a doctorate in traditional chemical engineering.
+At Massachusetts Institute of Technology in 1979, she became one of the first African American women in the United States to earn a doctorate in traditional chemical engineering.
+Note that Lilia Abron gained her PhD in 1972.
 In industry, she did pioneering work on supercritical fluid extraction.
 Her educational work has focused on the mentoring of African American and female students.

-Larry Robinson is an American professor and academic administrator.
-He is the current President of Florida A&M University, a historically black university.
+Larry Robinson is an American professor and academic administrator, who is the current President of Florida A&M University, a historically black university.
 Career Robinson, an African American, started his college education at LeMoyne-Owen College and graduated from Memphis State University now the University of Memphis, in 1979 with summa cum laude honors and a B.S. degree in chemistry.
 He received a Ph.D. in nuclear chemistry from Washington University in St. Louis in 1984.
-In that same year, he joined the research staff of Oak Ridge National Laboratory , where he was a research scientist an...
+In that same year, he joined the research staff of Oak Ridge National Laboratory , where he was a research scientist a...